PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/Unity Setup.md

 ### Still Getting Unknown Service Error?

 If you're still seeing the *GS: ERROR UNKNOWN SERVICE* message:
-* Double-check that there are no trailing or preceding spaces *API Key* and *API Secret* fields.
+* Double-check that there are no trailing or preceding spaces in the *API Key* and *API Secret* fields.
 * Please check that the code you entered in the GameSparks Settings did not contain space characters.

 ## Other SDK Settings

-You can see that there are a few other settings available for the Unity SDK, but for the initial setup you don’t need to worry about them, so feel free to skip this part if you are keen to get started.
+You can see that there are a few other settings available for the Unity SDK.
+For the initial setup you don’t need to worry about them, so feel free to skip this part if you are keen to get started.

   * *Preview Build Option* - This allows you to connect the SDK to preview builds of your game.
   * *Debug Build Option* - With this option on, your game will receive extra web-sockets information.